mongodb/specifications/source/unified-test-format/unified-test-format.rst

     connecting to multiple mongos servers is necessary to test session pinning.

+    If this option is true or unset and the topology type is ``LoadBalanced``, the test runner MUST connect the MongoClient to a load balancer that is balancing multiple servers.
+If it is false and the topology type is ``LoadBalanced``, the test runner MUST connect the MongoClient to a load balancer that is only fronting a single server.

-    This option has no effect for non-sharded topologies.
+    This option has no effect for topologies that are not sharded or load balanced.

   .. _entity_client_observeEvents: